Invasion literature: In Europe

-William Le Queux was the most prolific author of the genre; his first novel was The Great War in England in 1897 (1894) and he went on to publish from one to twelve novels a year until his death in 1927.
+William Le Queux was the most prolific author of the genre; his first novel was The Great War in England in 1897 (1894) and he went on to publish from one to twelve books a year until he died in 1927.
 His work was regularly serialised in newspapers, particularly the Daily Mail, and attracted many readers.
 It is believed Ian Fleming's James Bond character was inspired by Le Queux's agent "Duckworth Drew".
-In some ways The Great War can be considered an antithesis to The Battle of Dorking – with the one ending for Britain in sombre and irrevocable defeat and decline, while in the other the invasion of London is pushed back in the last moment (with the help of Germany, portrayed as a staunch ally against France and Russia), with enormous territorial aggrandizement (Britain gets Algeria and Russian Central Asia; "Britannia" becomes "Empress of the World").
+In some ways The Great War can be considered an antithesis to The Battle of Dorking – with the one ending for Britain in sombre and irrevocable defeat and decline, while in the other the invasion of London is pushed back in the last moment with the help of Germany, portrayed as a staunch ally against the French Third Republic and the Russian Empire.
+The United Kingdom obtained enormous territorial aggrandizement; it receives French Algeria and Imperial Russian Central Asia and "Britannia" becomes "Empress of the World".

-Le Queux's most popular invasion novel was The Invasion of 1910 (1906) which was translated into twenty-seven languages selling more than a million copies world-wide.
-Le Queux and his publisher changed the ending depending on the language, so in the German print edition the fatherland wins, while in the English edition the Germans lose.
-Le Queux was said to be Queen Alexandra's favorite author.
+Le Queux's most popular invasion novel was The Invasion of 1910 (1906), which was translated into twenty-seven languages and sold more than a million copies worldwide.
+Le Queux and his publisher changed the ending depending on the language, so Germany won in the German edition, while the Germans lost in the English edition.
+Le Queux was said to be Queen Alexandra of Denmark's favorite author.

-P. G. Wodehouse parodied the genre in The Swoop!, in which England is simultaneously invaded by nine different armies, including Switzerland and Germany.
+P. G. Wodehouse parodied the genre in The Swoop!, in which England is simultaneously invaded by nine different armies, including Switzerland and the German Empire.
 English elites appear to be more interested in a cricket tournament, and the country is eventually saved by a boy scout named Clarence.

-In France, Émile Driant writing as Capitaine Danrit, wrote of future wars opposing France to Great Britain (La Guerre Fatale) or to Germany (La Guerre de Demain).
+In France, Émile Driant writing as "Capitaine Danrit", wrote of future wars opposing France to Great Britain (La Guerre Fatale) or to Germany (La Guerre de Demain).